 Use: When making a white, cheesy or béchamel sauce, use sunflower oil margarine.
-The sunflower oil will impart a neutral flavour, whilst the emulsified butter-like texture will provide a perfect base for low-heat cooking of the chosen flour in your sauce base.
+The sunflower oil will give the sauce a neutral flavour, whilst the emulsified butter-like texture will provide a perfect base for low-heat cooking the flour in your sauce base.

 Recipe notes: To make pasta sauce, use approximately 3 tbsp of sunflower margarine, melted over a medium heat until liquefied.
 Add in 2 tbsp of white, plain flour or a gluten-free alternative.

 Use a wooden spoon to combine the fat with the flour, and cook off the flour for approximately 5 minutes.
 Slowly whisk in 2 cups of your chosen plant milk and whisk until thickened.

 If you need to thicken further, dilute 1 tbsp of cornflour with some plant milk into a smooth paste.
 Add into your mixture a small amount at a time and stir until your sauce thickens.